 Step 4: Enter your username, password, and CAPTCHA code and click on the ‘Login’ button

-Step 5: After the completion of GST login, you will be redirected to the dashboard, where you will find the summary of GST credit, ‘Pay Tax’ tab, ‘File Returns’ tab,
+Step 5: After completing GST login, you will be redirected to the dashboard, where you will find the summary of GST credit, ‘Pay Tax’ tab, ‘File Returns’ tab,

-In case you don’t have your credentials, you can easily retrieve them through the GST services portal.
+If you don’t have your credentials, you can easily retrieve them through the GST services portal.
 All you need to do is click on the ‘Forgot Password’ button on the login page and follow the subsequent steps.

-More than 1,300 goods and nearly 500 services are categorised under 4 different goods and service tax slabs – 5%, 12%, 18%, and 28% – based on their type.
-Note that the GST on gold does not belong to these categories and is kept at a slab of 3%.
+In a broader sense, there are 4 GST tax slabs in India.
+GST rates have been structured to ensure that food items and essential services are kept in the lower tax brackets, while luxury items and services fall in the higher brackets.
+Based on their type, more than 1,300 goods and nearly 500 services are categorised under four different goods and service tax slabs – 5%, 12%, 18%, and 28%.
+Note that the GST on gold does not belong to these categories and is at a slab of 3%.
 Similarly, semi-precious and rough precious stones come under the special GST services slab of 0.25%.

 The GST rates in India can be summarised as follows –